sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 Calling Methods that Return Values
 ===================================

+Formal parameters allow you to pass a value into a method.
+A method can also pass a value out when it is finished.
-If a method is a **void method**, like most of the methods we have seen so far, that means that it does not return anything when called.
+If a method is a **void method**, like most of the methods we have seen so far, it does not return a value when called.
 But some methods **return** a value when called.

 .. |javadoc (documentation) file| raw:: html